- Apply links menu

 Please note that from 1 April 2014 we will no longer be processing paper or the old email application forms.

 Priority will be given to people we deem to be in the greatest need based on their personal circumstances and income.
 Priority households include households such as; those with complex needs, severe mental health or physical disabilities, with disabled children and seeking resettlement back into the community.

-If you are a service user or customer at any of the following organisations listed in the document below, your support worker should be able to assist you in completing this form online;
+If you are a service user or customer at any of the following organisations listed in the document below, your support worker should be able to help you in completing this form online:

 Awards will be given as a pre-payment debit card.
 Household goods will be delivered to your home and installed free of charge.